microsoft/ai4eutils/azure-metrics-calc-storage-size/README.md

 # Overview

 This tool will return the total blob and file sizes for all storage accounts in an Azure subscription.
+It uses the Azure Metrics API, i.e. it does not enumerate individual blobs.

 # Installing dependencies